MicrosoftDocs/WSL/WSL/faq.md

 ## How can I back up my WSL distros, or move them from one drive to another?

 The best way to backup or move your distros is via the export/import commands available in Windows Version 1809 and later.
 You can export your entire distribution to a tarball using the `wsl --export` command.
 You can then import this distro back into WSL using the `wsl --import` command, which can name a new drive location for the import, allowing you to backup and save states of (or move) your WSL distributions.

-Please note that traditional backup services that backup files in your Appdata folders (like Windows Backup) will not corrupt your Linux files.
+Please note that traditional backup services that backup files in your AppData folders (like Windows Backup) will not corrupt your Linux files.

 ## Where can I provide feedback?